Health-Techz/AidBridge/AidBridge-backend/README.md

-# 🌍 StellarAid — Decentralized Donation & Impact Protocol
+# 🌍 AidBridge — Decentralized Donation & Impact Protocol

 A production-ready, blockchain-powered platform for transparent NGO funding, built on the Stellar network, with verifiable impact, decentralized incentives, and on-chain accountability.